Xmodal/autonomX/doc/GENERATOR.md

 1. the cell values are grouped into a 1D vector array of `double`s, and all cell operations are done to that vector;
 2. `initialize` resets the cells array to a `(latticeWidth * latticeSize)` size;
 3. all operations involving 2D coordinates remap the (x, y) values to a flattened 1D index;
-4. `computeIteration` implements a simple timer that scales the execution rate to the `speed` factor (a similar strategy is employed in WolframCA and GameOfLife).
+4. `computeIteration` implements a simple timer that scales the execution rate to the `speed` factor (a similar strategy is employed in WolframCA and GameOfLife);
+5. a dummy Qt property named `noise` was implemented in this subclass to demonstrate the process of exposing Qt properties in the backend; [see here for full frontend integration](#exploring-metajson-in-depth).

 ## Preparing the metadata directory
 When a generator is declared to the application [(see here for the procedure)](#tying-it-all-back-to-c), a single argument is passed: the generator type. **This string corresponds to the name of the sub-directory the ensuing registration process will look for, in the `generators` main directory**.
 Therefore, you need to make sure that such a folder exists when building the application, and that its name corresponds to the passed string argument.